 - SET India — March 2021.
 Indian entertainment network

 - MrBeast (Jimmy Donaldson) — July 2022.
-Forbes #1 creator four years running, ~$85M/year.
+Forbes #1 creator for four years running, ~$85M/year.
 Beast Industries carries a $5 billion valuation.
 Also holds the Amber (200M), Emerald (300M), and Blue Crystal (400M) awards

 - Kids Diana Show (AIR partner) — August 2022.
-100M+ main channel, 200M+ across 20 localized channels, 100B+ total views.
+100M+ main channel, 200M+ across 20 localized channels, 100B+ total views."
 Full story

 - Vlad and Niki (AIR partner) — August 2023.
-530M+ subscribers across 30 channels.
+150M+ subscribers on main channel, 530M+ across all 30 channels.
 Full story

 - Alan Chikin Chow / Alan's Universe (AIR partner) — March 2026.